systemd/mkosi/mkosi/resources/mkosi.md

   changes to the specified base trees.
 Each base tree is attached as a lower layer in an overlayfs structure, and the output becomes the upper layer, initially empty.
 Thus files that are not modified compared to the base trees will not be present in the final output.
+This option enables `--overlay-as-copy` automatically.

 : This option may be used to create systemd "system extensions" or portable services.
 See